lastcastleofbowser/fpl-playground-new/plan.md

 3. Take the team id and relate them to correct team for display purposes ✅
 4. Display the first 5 fixtures ✅
-5. Have the first column display all team names and get the GW fixtures to display in their own columns only the fixtures for each separate gameweek as requested by the user ✅
+5. Have the first column display all team names and get the GW fixtures to display in their own columns for each separate gameweek as requested by the user ✅
    - this will involve changing the URL to match the gameweek ie. /api/fixtures?event=7 will be for GW7
    - NB: /fixtures?future=0 this is all for GWs
    - NB: /fixtures?future=1 will be for 1 upcoming GW -> you can adjust this for x amount of future gameweeks in the fixture tracker